-The EBSCOhost platform, including EBSCO Discovery Service (EDS), is WCAG 2.0 Level A compliant.
-EBSCO has invested time and resources to exceed Web accessibility guidelines and to support several features that are part of the WCAG Level AA compliance by improving page orientation and navigation of EBSCOhost.
+The EBSCOhost platform, including EBSCO Discovery Service (EDS), is working towards WCAG 2.1 Level AA compliance.
+EBSCO has invested time and resources to exceed Web accessibility guidelines and to support several features that are part of the WCAG 2.1 Level AA compliance by improving page orientation and navigation of EBSCOhost.

 Notable features include: